Do you sell your horses?

 I am interested in a specific horse, what can I do?

-When each horse is ready, HHH will put that horse up for lease.
-Each horse is very carefully matched to just the right home, this is done by matching an extensive questionnaire closely to our graduates needs, potential and personality.
-It’s a wonderful fact that generally we have lots of home offers for every horse so you may not be able to lease the specific horse you were looking at.
-However HHH plans on being around for a VERY long time and if you have room in your heart and paddock for a HHH guest and are patient your HHH graduate may be just around the corner!
+Each horse is very carefully matched to the right home.
+This is acheived through an extensive questionnaire and results are aligned to our Graduate's needs, potential and personality.
+It’s wonderful that we have lots of home offers for every Guest, this may mean you're not able to lease the specific horse you were looking at.
+However, HHH plans on being around for a VERY long time and if you have room in your heart and paddock for a HHH Guest and are patient your Graduate soul mate may be just around the corner!

 Are donations tax deductable?